john-org/2-react-Intro/readme.md

 ```

-Delete the `App.css`, test, and logo files from the top level of src.
+Delete the `App.css`, test, and logo files from the top level of `src`.

 Because we are not going to be doing much with the header at this point we don't need to use a class based component.
 Let's refactor it to a React functional component in order to see, first hand, what the difference in syntax is.
 We will store the function in a variable `Header`.